Skip to main content

 Keeping a Character "On Brand"

-This advice centers around making a corporate marketing "Brand Ambassador" character, but can also apply any character in a game that needs to strongly represent a specific faction, belief system, in-game product, or similar thing.
+This advice centers around making a corporate marketing "Brand Ambassador" character, but can also apply to any character in a game that needs to strongly represent a specific faction, belief system, in-game product, or similar thing.

 There are several approaches you can take to assure such a character stays "On Brand," and focuses on talking about the specific product, faction, or entity you wish them to.